 Having only solar panels means you will not have power during a total blackout.
 This is because your panels need to be connected to your power utility grid.

 However… you will have power during a blackout if you have solar panels plus a solar battery backup.
+You can also get daytime protection from grid outages with Enphase IQ Microinverters.
+This technology can help briefly power your household necessities during a blackout, even without a battery backup.

 So then, why do I need to be connected to the grid?